lab-mids/multimodal_active_learning_ccss/README.md

 PNG files (*_indexed_predictions_plot.png): Indexed prediction plots visualizing how well the model captures resistance trends across the wafer.

-Excel summaries (mae_priors_results.xlsx, mae_priors_stopping_indices.xlsx): Provide Mean Absolute Error (MAE) trends over iterations and indicate the stopping points for each initialization strategy.
+csv summaries (mae_priors_results.csv, mae_priors_stopping_indices.csv): Provide Mean Absolute Error (MAE)  over iterations and indicate the stopping points for each initialization strategy.

 Pickle file (mae_priors_all_results.pkl): A serialized collection of full experimental results, including MAE history, stopping iterations, and gradient stabilization points.

+#### wafer_output_black/
+Contains processed wafer images for each material library.
+For each wafer:

+The background is removed using GrabCut and contour detection.

+Contrast and saturation are enhanced at multiple levels.

+K-means clustering identifies the top 5 visually distinct regions.

+Centroid coordinates of these regions are saved as potential initial measurement points.

+Each folder includes cluster visualizations, centroid CSV/PKL files, and the cleaned wafer mask.
+#### Compare_result/
+contains the heatmap visualizations for all acquisition functions, along with summary comparison plot.
+These results illustrate the effectiveness of each strategy in reducing the number of required measurements and improving prediction accuracy across the wafer surface.
+The figuures
+#### MAE_PLOT/
+This folder has all the mean absolute error plots of the paper figures 6 and 9.
 ## Core Scripts (under scripts/)
 ### gaussian_process_basic.py
 Implements a simple Gaussian Process model using uncertainty sampling to select new points.
 ### gaussian_process_sawei.py